top of page

 • Air bag deployment

-• Sports: especially soccer, football, hockey, snowboarding, and waterskiing, as well as other sports such as baseball (fastball anyone?), rock climbing (falls even if the head doesn't physically hit anything), and cycling (being driven off the road or hit by vehicles).
+• Sports: especially soccer, football, hockey, roller derby, snowboarding and waterskiing, as well as other sports such as baseball (fastball anyone?), rock climbing (falls jar the brain) and cycling (i.e. being driven off the road or hit by vehicles).

 • Surgery—research indicates that anesthesia can have similar effects as a concussion